Lolcust/Tenebrix-QT/README.md

 they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the litecoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the Tenebrix development team members simply pulls it.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches